henrikrexed/spanEventstoLog/README.md

 **Test Output:**
 - Success: All tests should pass with `ok` or `PASS`.
-- Failure: Review the output for errors and check your test data in `src/realistic_traces/`.
+- Failure: Review the output for errors and check your test data.

 ---